Manikarthikgoud/Image-classification-using-Vision-Transformer-Vit/readme.md

 - Validation Accuracy: 62%
 - Validation Loss: 0.448

-After training for 5 epochs, the fine-tuned model achieved the following performance on the validation set:
+-After training for 5 epochs, the fine-tuned model achieved the following performance on the validation set:

 - Validation Accuracy: 98%
 - Validation Loss: 0.0299

 ## References